Checking all options with one or many Redux action?

-It might be the most straightforward way and quickest way to invoke in a loop the “onCheck.”
+onCheck in a loop.
 It has the advantage of reusing the dispatch function, as well as the action function and the reducer.
-The problem is the number of computation done by calling in a loop several actions.
-While Redux can handle quite a lot of action fast, there are some boundaries where you will notice some slow down.
-Here is an actual code I had to optimize which went from 2100 ms to 16ms.
+The problem is the number of computations done by calling several actions in a loop.
+While Redux can handle quite a lot of actions fast, there are some boundaries where you will notice some slowing down.
+Here is an actual code I had to optimize which went from 2100ms to 16ms.

 This is the code with a dedicated function that a middleware was creating another action with the list of all entity from the Redux's state with the mention to select the entity which the Reducer can read once and set the state once.

 Creating the additional dispatch function, passing this one down to the component and creating the actions was more work.
 It takes about 20 minutes mostly because I wanted to have the middleware to handle the logic of selecting all because I keep all reducers very slim and dummy.
 So, I had to create 2 actions.
 However, this 20 minutes was well worth it because the user sees a user interface that is